Dao-Industries/Sanctum/README.md

-# cella
+# Sanctum
-Project CELLA is a digital gacha system for TTRPGs, integrated with Foundry.
+Sanctum is a digital gacha system for TTRPGs, integrated with Foundry.